vladvasiliu/i3helper/README.md

 ## Status

 The project is in a prototype stage.
-For now, it only follows focus events and sets the title to bold accordingly.
+For now, it only follows focus events and allows to switch to the previous focused window by listening for USR1.

 ## How it works